antfu/talks/2023-10-28/src/slides.md

 <DevToolsKit />

 <!--
 DevTools Kit is currently just an idea and we are still brainstroming.
-But here that me share what we imagine it could be.
+But here let me share what we imagine it could be.

 We see that each feature provided by Nuxt DevTools have each own scope, some are Nuxt specific, some are Vue specific, some are more about general Web Developement.
 We think in the best world, each feature could be modular, composable and collabrative.